NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 ## Proposal

-The proposal below outlines the high level behavior of using containers:
+The proposal below outlines the high level behavior of running containers in a workflow:

 1. The AUTHOR writes their application expecting NNF Storage at specific locations.
 For each storage requirement, they define:
     1. a unique name for the storage which can be referenced in the 'container' directive